cozmcode/cozm-docs/cozm-travels/README.md

 ## 8. 🧪 Postman Collection

-To simplify testing, use our prebuilt Postman collection.
+To simplify testing, please request the prebuilt Postman collection and access credentials from the Cozm team.

 ### Authentication Credentials